gidonro/Network-Deconvolution/README.md

 Python implementation of network deconvolution as a general method to distinguish direct dependencies in network.

-This is a python implementation/translation of network deconvolution by MIT-KELLIS LAB, original matlab code can be oufnd at http://compbio.mit.edu/nd/code.html
+This is a python implementation/translation of network deconvolution by MIT-KELLIS LAB, original matlab code can be found at http://compbio.mit.edu/nd/code.html

      LICENSE: MIT-KELLIS LAB